 A well rooted cutting from a Cape Daisy - Osteospermum.

 Many garden shrubs and hardy plants can be propagated by the softwood cuttings method.
 It is also used for increasing stock of garden chrysanthemums, dahlias, pelargonium geraniums, and fuchsias.
+(Geraniums can also be grown from seed).

 Softwood cuttings can be started in a greenhouse, a kitchen/bathroom widowsill, a heated - or unheated propagator, or even in a suitable container outdoors.